RaynorChavez/animal-characterization-from-video/README.md

    - Send the images to Gemini for species identification
    - Display results in a table with timestamps and taxonomic information

+5. Interact with results:
+   - Click on any fish image to view it in a larger size
+   - Download all detection data as a CSV file using the "Download CSV" button

 ## Technical Details

 - **Fish Detection**: Uses YOLOv8 to detect objects in video frames.
 By default, it captures all detected objects for Gemini to evaluate.